gnzlbg/static_vector/README.md

 constexpr void resize_unchecked_default_initialized(size_type sz);
 ```

+Note 0: an alternative would be to use tag dispatching for selecting default
-In this proposal the elements of the vector are always value initialized, since
+initialization of the vector elements.

-default-initialization extensions should be considered for all containers (e.g.
+Note 1: default initialization should be probably considered as a feature for
-`std::vector`)
+all the standard library containers that can support it.

 ### Iterators

-The iterator invalidation rules are very different than those for `std::vector`,
+The iterator invalidation rules are different than those for `std::vector`,
 since:

 - moving a vector into another vector invalidates all iterators,
-- swapping two vectors invalidates all iterators, but
+- swapping two vectors invalidates all iterators, and
-- inserting elements does not invalidate iterators.
+- inserting elements never invalidates iterators.

 The following functions can potentially invalidate the iterators of the vector: